MBCProject/mbc-markdown/yfaq/README.md

 ## <a name="use"></a>MBC and STIX 2 ##

 ### How are MBC behaviors captured in STIX 2? ###
 MBC content is available in STIX 2.1 format.
 See the [mbc-stix2](https://github.com/MBCProject/mbc-stix2) repository for details.
-The [usage document](https://github.com/MBCProject/mbc-stix2/blob/master/USAGE.md) gives details of how behavior are captured with STIX 2 objects.
+The [usage document](https://github.com/MBCProject/mbc-stix2/blob/master/USAGE.md) gives details of how behaviors are captured with STIX 2 objects.

-## <a name="next"><a/>What's Next for MBC? ##

-* **MBC Mailing List** - To join the MBC mailing list, please send a request to mbc@mitre.org.

-* **Cuckoo-MBC Mappings** - Cuckoo Sandbox 2.0.7 includes mappings between its signatures and ATT&CK.
-The MBC team defined Cuckoo-MBC mappings, increasing accuracy via MBC’s malware focus.
-A fork of the Cuckoo community repo is now available on [MBCProject](https://github.com/MBCProject) (see the community and cuckoo repos).

-* **STIX 2 Representation** - MBC content is available in STIX 2.1 format - see the [mbc-stix2](https://github.com/MBCProject/mbc-stix2) repository.

-* **Micro-behaviors** - Low-level malware behaviors that support other objectives and behaviors will be captured as micro-behaviors in MBC.

-* **Version Control** - MBC v1.0 was released at the end of January 2020.
-All further changes will be tracked.
-Releases will happen on an as-needed basis.
-The next release, expected in summer 2020, will include micro-behaviors and changes associated with [ATT&CK sub-techniques](https://attack.mitre.org/beta/).

-* **MBC Website** - An MBC website will replace markdown documents by the end of 2020.

-* **Code Snippets** - In addition to associating malware samples to behaviors, we plan to capture code snippets that illustrate behavior implementation.

 References
 ----------